Skip to main content

 LLM Story Authoring Pipeline

 Status: current committed story-layer governance lives in ../story/README.md, ../story/templates/story-entry-template.md, the five story indexes under ../story/indexes/, and ../lore/adr/ad-0003-story-content-layer-and-agent-audit.md.
 The story-specific skill layer is committed under .agents/skills/valenar-* and mirrored under .claude/skills/valenar-*.
-The story-specific read-only subagent layer is committed under .codex/agents/valenar-* and mirrored under .claude/agents/valenar-*.
+The story-specific read-only subagent layer is committed under .codex/agents/valenar-{story-auditor,reveal-auditor,branch-auditor,canon-librarian,story-verifier}.toml and mirrored under .claude/agents/valenar-{story-auditor,reveal-auditor,branch-auditor,canon-librarian,story-verifier}.md.
+The dedicated write-capable story-author role is committed under .github/agents/valenar-story-author.agent.md, .codex/agents/valenar-story-author.toml, and .claude/agents/valenar-story-author.md.
 The committed deterministic validator lives at tools/valenar-story-audit/validate-story-docs.py with an optional shell wrapper at scripts/validate-valenar-story-docs.sh.
-Remaining drift is broader future authoring coverage, not validator absence; this file records the minimum pipeline contract so local agents do not collapse story drafting, reveal control, branch review, and canon promotion into one prompt.
+Remaining drift is broader format-specific authoring coverage, not role or validator absence; this file records the minimum pipeline contract so local agents do not collapse story drafting, reveal control, branch review, and canon promotion into one prompt.

 Why Local LLM Agents Need This Structure